 Condition syntax error: Operator at invalid location

-If you saw a message like this in Response Info:
+If you saw a message like this in Tryout:

 You would click into the trigger and find this condition, with the superfluous parenthesis highlighted by the condition editor.
 All you have to do is correct the condition and save:

-Sometimes a simple Groovy syntax error in a script, a script node or even embedded in a language condition can disrupt your session.
-What you see in Try out is the same as what would happen in the live version, if left uncorrected.
+Sometimes a simple Groovy syntax error in a script, in a script node, or even embedded in a language condition can disrupt your session.
+What you see in Tryout is the same as what would happen in the live version, if left uncorrected.
 As soon as Teneo receives a script error, it interrupts the script it was running.
-Try to troubleshoot the cause by carefully reading the error message displayed in the Response Info panel.
+Try to troubleshoot the cause by carefully reading the error message displayed.
 Perhaps a global variable definition was forgotten, or a variable name was misspelled?
-In the end these error messages look worse than they actually are.
+Ultimately, these error messages look worse than they really are.
 Remember, you can also add debug code e.g. a println statement to show information in the Engine panel during script processing.
-Note also, if an infinite loop is encountered, Teneo interrupts the script in question, which leads to an undefined state.
+Note also that if an infinite loop is encountered, Teneo interrupts the script in question, leading to an undefined state.

-If you're getting a script error, the description first tells the location at which it occurred, including the line number (if applicable), followed by a description of what went wrong.
+If you're getting a script error, the description first reveals the location at which it occurred, including the line number (if applicable), followed by a description of what went wrong.
 Usually you'll see a text like Script syntax error or Bad script expression.
 The solution is to go to the location and find out what went wrong.
-If the error occurred within a flow, you can click into the location straightaway.
-(The video above showed a script error occurring.)
+If the error occurred within a flow, you can click into the location straight away.

-Once Teneo triggers a flow, and at each turn of the conversation while in the flow, its job is to traverse the nodes and transitions until an answer could be constructed.
-As a rule, you can connect any kinds of nodes in your flow design, but there must always be a path that successfully ends at an output node.
-If the flow design prevents this from happening, Teneo will show a Dropping stuck flow message, then drop the flow and continue checking the last user input against the remaining available triggers until the next flow is found, often the safety net.
+Once Teneo triggers a flow, and at each turn of the conversation while in the flow, its job is to traverse the nodes and transitions until an answer can be constructed.
+As a rule, you can connect any kind of node in your flow design, but there must always be a path that successfully ends at an output node.
+If the flow design prevents this from happening, Teneo will show a Dropping stuck flow message, then drop the flow and continue checking the last user input against the remaining available triggers until the next flow is found (often the safety net).
 The effect while testing is that a completely different response is given than expected.
-Fortunately, a stuck flow is fairly easy to spot in Try out::
+Fortunately, a stuck flow is fairly easy to spot in Tryout:

-Glancing at the icons under the response, you'll see a stuck flow symbol, as well as a more detailed message in response info.
+Looking at the icons under the response, you'll see a stuck flow symbol, as well as a more detailed message in Messages.